 Managing material resources

 Similarly to assigning human resources, in Epicflow, you can assign material resources to project tasks.
-This will help you keep track of them and ensure that all the necessary equipment and/or facilities are available at the time they’re required for project work.
+This will help you keep track of material resource consumption and ensure that all the necessary equipment and/or facilities are available at the time they’re required for project work.

-Therefore, leveraging a resource management solution like Epicflow can become a good alternative to resource scheduling when you manage multiple projects – it provides the benefits of resource scheduling and at the same time helps overcome the drawbacks of this technique.
+Therefore, leveraging a resource management solution like Epicflow can ensure effective resource scheduling when you manage multiple projects – it provides the benefits of resource scheduling and at the same time helps overcome the drawbacks of this technique.
 As a result, you can ensure smooth project flow, the productivity of resources, as well as timely and successful completion of every project in the portfolio.
 Contact our experts to learn more about how Epicflow can help you manage multiple projects and their shared resources successfully.